Last Updated: March 8, 2021

 - Voice-based searches using phones are also 3 times more likely to be specific to certain locations.

-- Users of smart speakers usually ask for music 70% of the time, weather 64% of the time, and fun questions 53%.
+- Users of smart speakers usually ask for music 70% of the time, about the weather 64% of the time, and fun questions 53%.

 - Online searches make up 47%, news comes in at 46%, and direct questions stand at 34%.